 I was standing on the scale at my GYN appointment.
 Scared.
 Embarrassed.
 Ashamed.

 The guy I was seeing at the time had been hinting about my body type.
-I felt the small indications and read between the lines of his comments about us working out together and healthier eating habits.
-They each felt like little pin pricks, making me feel even more self-conscious.
-When the cold, hard truth set in I had to face the fact that I just felt guilty for being too scared (or perhaps too lazy) to do anything about it.
+I felt the small indications and read between the lines of his suggestions for us to work out together and create healthier eating habits.
+Each one felt like a little pinprick, making me feel even more self-conscious.
+When the cold, hard truth set in, I had to face the fact that I just felt guilty for being too scared (or perhaps too lazy) to do anything about it.

 But there that number was, staring me in the face.